As a responsibly armed American, you already know how challenging it may be to stay up to date on gun laws…

-Yes, you can carry a loaded handgun in a vehicle anywhere in the state with a valid concealed carry permit, but only outside of cities or towns without a permit.
-Open carry is legal without a permit.
+Yes, you can carry a loaded handgun in a vehicle anywhere in the state without a concealed carry permit.
+Per the Montana Department of Justice FAQ website, Montana law does not regulate how firearms are carried in a vehicle.

 Can You Carry a Gun While Hiking in Montana?

 Yes.
 Any person who is at least 18 years old and legally entitled to carry a firearm can carry a handgun openly or concealed in Montana without a permit.

 How Old Do You Have to Be to Own a Gun in Montana?

 There is no Montana state law regarding age restrictions on the purchase or possession of firearms.
 However, it is unlawful for a parent, guardian or other person having charge or custody of a minor child under the age of 14 years to permit the minor child to carry or use in public any firearms.
 That is except when the child is accompanied by a person having charge or custody of the child or under the supervision of a qualified firearms safety instructor or an adult who has been authorized by the parent or guardian.
 Per federal law, dealers may not sell handguns to anyone under the age of 21 and private sellers may not sell handguns to anyone under the age of 18.